Joseph D. Taylor: Career

+Civil War

 Joining the Union Army during the Civil War he entered as a captain in the 88th Ohio Infantry.
+He was later brevetted as a lieutenant colonel.
 Taylor became a judge advocate from 1863 until 1865, when hostilities between the states ended.
 Taylor also served as a prosecuting attorney for Guernsey County from 1863 to 1866.
+After the war, he was elected as a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

+Early political activities

 Taylor soon turned to the public welfare by entering politics.
 He served as delegate to the National Union Convention in 1866, joined the Cambridge School Board from 1870 to 1877, and even served as a delegate to the Republican National Conventions in 1876 and 1880.

+Congress

 Taylor was elected as a Republican to the Forty-seventh Congress to fill the vacancy caused by the death of Jonathan T. Updegraff.
 During his reelection he was voted into the Forty-eighth Congress and served until 1885, when he lost another reelection bid.
 This setback did not stop him as he campaigned and won his bid to the Fiftieth, Fifty-first, and Fifty-second Congresses and served from March 4, 1887, until March 3, 1893.

+Later career

 Taylor retired from politics but remained an influential force in the development and growth of Guernsey County and Cambridge in particular.

 Taylor's house in Cambridge, Ohio.